Top 5 Most Popular Australian Visas

 If you did not have enough time on your holiday or visiting family and friends on your Visitor Visa, you can apply for an extension.
 Your stay could be extended by three, six, or 12 months depending on your circumstances.

-Applications for a Visitor Visa Extension must be made three weeks in advance of your visa expiring.
+Applications for a tourist visa extension must be made three weeks in advance of your visa expiring.
 Again, you would have to have sufficient funds to support yourself for an extension.

 One of the things to consider is that you cannot apply for this visa if you’ve stayed for more than 12 months in the last 18 months in Australia.